Squire Trelooby

 Squire Trelooby is a 1704 farce by the writers William Congreve, John Vanbrugh and William Walsh.
-All were members of the Kit-Cat Club and another member Samuel Garth wrote a prologue.
-It was inspired by the French play Monsieur de Pourceaugnac by Molière.
+All were members of the Kit-Cat Club, and another member, Samuel Garth, wrote a prologue.
+The farce was inspired by the French play Monsieur de Pourceaugnac by Molière.

-In 1734 James Ralph wrote The Cornish Squire, a reworking of the play which was staged at Drury Lane Theatre.
+In 1734 James Ralph wrote The Cornish Squire, a reworking of the play which was staged at the Drury Lane Theatre.
 It was considered a great success, and was followed by another version The Brave Irishman by Thomas Sheridan at Dublin's Smock Alley Theatre in 1744.